 2. Find a Reason to Get Fit

 Yes, we would all like to hit the gym running, lifting, twerking and crunching, but the reality is that you will not be able to do so initially.
-Even when you’re able to, you won’t succeed all of the time.
+And even when you’re able to, you won’t succeed all the time.
 Failing is part of the plan, so plan for setbacks along your road to fitness.
-Make up your mind that backsliding on your diet is part of the plan, but do not allow it to be a crutch.
-Understand that as much as you might want to put up another set of leg presses, your body will sometimes say “no.” Recognizing that you are human is not the same as making excuses and just being plain lazy with your workouts.
-There is a difference between struggling with something and choosing not to do so because you “don’t feel like it.”
+Make up your mind that backsliding on your diet is part of the plan, but don’t allow it to be a crutch.
+Understand that as much as you might want to put up another set of leg presses, your body will sometimes say no. Recognizing that you are human is not the same as making excuses and just being plain lazy with regard to your workouts.
+There is a difference between struggling with something and choosing not to do it because you “don’t feel like it.”

 5. No Matter What, Never Give Up

 Life has a habit of not letting you in on its plans, and as mere mortals, we will have to prioritize at some point.
 Fitness will not always make the cut.
 You will have to choose between working late, social events and soccer practice for the little ones.
 Hectic schedules are inevitable, but so is consistency.
 It is OK to take time off from working out, but make sure that you are eating right and prepare to get back on track when things die down.